Daaku Maharaaj: Filming

-Principal photography began on 7 November 2023 with the film's first schedule at the Ramoji Film City and Sarathi Studios in Hyderabad.
+Principal photography began on 7 November 2023 with the film's first schedule at the Ramoji Film City in Hyderabad.
 In December, a brief schedule was planned to be held in Ooty for a few weeks, but due to the uncertain weather conditions, the team wrapped the shoot much earlier than planned.
-The schedule went for four months and was completed by February 2024, resulting in 50 percent of the film's shooting being completed.
+Rautela participated in filming in Hyderabad in January 2024.
+The schedule lasted four months and was completed by February 2024, resulting in 50 percent of the film's shooting being completed.

-The second schedule began in late-April 2024, with Deol joining the film's production.
-The production of the second schedule was delayed due to the 2024 Indian general election in Andhra Pradesh and Telangana before its resumption in June 2024.
-In July 2024, Rautela suffered a major injury while filming for an action sequence, fracturing her bones.
-The team continued a major production schedule in Jaipur, with Balakrishna and Deol had wrapped his portions in August 2024.
+The second schedule began in late April 2024, with Deol joining the film's production.
+In July 2024, Rautela suffered a major injury while filming an action sequence, sustaining fractures.
+The team continued a major production schedule in Jaipur, and Deol wrapped his portions in August 2024.
 Filming wrapped in December 2024.

 Music

-The soundtrack and background score was composed by Thaman S. The first single, titled "The Rage of Daaku", was released on 14 December 2024.
-The second single, titled "Chinni" was released on 23 December 2024.
-The third single titled "Dabidi Dibidi" was released on 2 January 2025, however it faced criticism due to vulgar choreography.
-As the film OST received a big applause after the release of the album in February 2025, the team released the Background Chanting Track called, "Sarkaru Raa", on the occasion of Nandamuri Balakrishna's birthday.
+The soundtrack and background score were composed by Thaman S. The first single, titled "The Rage of Daaku", was released on 14 December 2024.
+The second single, titled "Chinni", was released on 23 December 2024.
+The third single, titled "Dabidi Dibidi", was released on 2 January 2025; however, it faced criticism due to vulgar choreography.
+After the film's OST received considerable praise, the team released the background chanting track "Sarkaru Raa".